slagdang/reverse_ecobeemux_175-00011-revD/README.md

 envision a system with more than 3 control wires (FAN, HEAT, COOL) but no C wire.

-Aside from any uninvolved wires the system is extracting two power wires (H, C) and two control signals (G, Y) from three wires (H, C, PEK).
-H and C are used but unmodified so it simply squeezes G and Y on a single wire PEK.
+Aside from any uninvolved wires the system is extracting two power wires (R, C) and two control signals (G, Y) from three wires (H, C, PEK).
+R and C are used but unmodified so it simply squeezes G and Y onto a single wire PEK.

-For G and Y any AC signal at all activates the function.
+For G and Y any AC signal on PEK at all activates the function.
 But on PEK the presence of positive voltages turns on G (FAN) and negative voltages turns on Y (HEAT).

-Presenting no voltage at all turns off G and Y. Presenting a full AC signal turns on G and Y. Presenting just the positive half of an AC signal (positive half-wave rectification) turns on only G and presenting just the negative half (negative half-wave rectification) turns on only Y. PEK has 4 states (no signal, AC,
+Presenting no voltage at all on PEK turns off G and Y.
+Presenting a full AC signal turns on G and Y. Presenting just the positive half of an AC signal (positive half-wave rectification) turns on only G and presenting just the negative half (negative half-wave rectification) turns on only Y. PEK has 4 states (no signal, AC,